wyldclaw/betterworldmap-addons/addons/BetterWorldMap_Dragonriding/README.md

 **An addon for Dragonriding Cups first introduced in the Dragonflight expansion.
-It will add icons on the world map for race locations in Kalimdor, Eastern Kingdoms, Outland, and Northrend.**
+It will add icons on the world map for race locations in Kalimdor, Eastern Kingdoms, Outland, Northrend, Pandaria, and the Broken Isles.**

 ## Features